usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-2/In-Class-Materials/Determine Your Organizational Maturity.md

 Utilizing an Agile or design maturity model to assess your implementation team might be helpful for market research and requirement goals.
 It can also help the industry know where your team is, allowing them to right-size a solution based on where your agency is.
 Market intelligence gives the industry a transparent and functional way to assess potential risks.
 Scope is imperative to the type of procurement methods for digital services that will be introduced later in this course.

 **In-class Activity**: Walk through the [TechFarHub Maturity Model](https://techfarhub.usds.gov/resources/learning-center/agency-maturity-for-agile/).

-## Digital services industry maturity
+### Digital services industry maturity

 A key element of using maturity models is that they’re typically developed through the collective knowledge and experience of industry subject matter experts, then validated through real-world application and feedback within that same industry to ensure relevance and credibility.
 Consider the [Digital Services Coalition’s Digital Services Maturity Model](https://docs.google.com/spreadsheets/d/1Dv9UCK20OyAakRptw8-RrG9b69IqqK4n8bMK4YNSxLo/edit?gid=1425401169%23gid=1425401169), which is used to screen potential new applicants to the non-profit trade association.
 This maturity model was developed to highlight the unique characteristics of companies working on digital transformations in government environments.

 The State of Maryland applied principles similar to those in the DSC Maturity Model in its [Agile Digital Experience Product Transformation (ADEPT)](https://emma.maryland.gov/page.aspx/en/bpm/process_manage_extranet/70911) procurement.
 The ADEPT contract is a multi-award vehicle designed to streamline the procurement of digital services, emphasizing Agile methodologies and user-centered design.
-By integrating maturity assessments into their procurement strategy, Maryland aimed to engage vendors with proven capabilities in delivering modern digital services.[DSC Maturity Matrix](https://docs.google.com/spreadsheets/d/1Dv9UCK20OyAakRptw8-RrG9b69IqqK4n8bMK4YNSxLo/edit?gid=1104018846%23gid=1104018846)
+By integrating maturity assessments into their procurement strategy, Maryland aimed to engage vendors with proven capabilities in delivering modern digital services.
+[DSC Maturity Matrix](https://docs.google.com/spreadsheets/d/1Dv9UCK20OyAakRptw8-RrG9b69IqqK4n8bMK4YNSxLo/edit?gid=1104018846%23gid=1104018846)

 ## Use of maturity models in market research
 Maturity Models can be used effectively in market research and can improve communication when the scope or requirements might not be fully identified or shared: